Electro-AI/Smart-Sorting-Transfer-Learning-for-Identifying-Rotten-Fruits-and-Vegetables/README.md

 # Smart-Sorting-Transfer-Learning-for-Identifying-Rotten-Fruits-and-Vegetables
-Smart Sorting is an AI-powered image classification system designed to automatically evaluate the freshness of fruits and vegetables.
-By leveraging transfer learning with MobileNetV2, the system can accurately classify produce as fresh or rotten using image
+Smart Sorting is a lightweight, deep learning–based tool that simplifies the task of identifying spoiled fruits and vegetables from images.
+By combining transfer learning with an intuitive web interface, it delivers instant freshness insights—helping users make quick, confident decisions and cut down on food waste

 ## Features

 - Predicts freshness from images in real time